 This is a strange one because I advise using a mandolin in my very popular Keto Celeriac Dauphinoise to get the celeriac very thin.
-But, truth be told: I avoid a mandolin like the plague.
+But truth be told: I avoid a mandolin like the plague.
 I was one of those adults that patted myself on the back for being responsible using the guard, but then I would ditch the guard when I was left with the last, tiny piece – and lose a finger tip in lieu.
-My knife (mentioned above) is super sharp and my experience and patience allows me to manually slice even, paper thin pieces, which is what I personally do.
+My beautiful knife (discussed above) is kept super sharp and my experience and patience allows me to manually slice even, paper-thin pieces, which is what I personally do.
 However, if you prefer to use a mandolin, invest in a decent quality one and please use the guard AT ALL TIMES.

 As mentioned throughout the site, I do not develop my recipes using ‘cups’ as its far too inaccurate.
 (I weigh ingredients and advise you do too.)
 However, measuring spoons are different as they are either done scooping small amounts of dry ingredients like ground spices or baking powder, but also liquids like tamari, olive oil or even water.
 Using your household cutlery may not be accurate as your ‘teaspoons’ and ‘tablespoons’ in your fancy, trendy cutlery set may not be as accurate as proper measuring spoons.
 I develop using them (and calculate macros using them), so you should follow recipes using them.
 A dead-cheap, plastic set will do the job, but I prefer a set that is dishwasher-friendly and will last a lifetime.
 Choose a set that fits your budget.